 Yes.
 Swish Fibre has been granted Code Powers by Ofcom and all other necessary permissions to undertake the work required.
-We have worked closely with your local authority to ensure the planning and coordination of our build programme is achieved to a high standard.
-All cabinet locations have been approved by the local authority.
+We have worked closely with your local authority to ensure the planning and coordination of our build programme and all cabinet locations have been approved.

 The type and length of building works will differ per town and street.
 We endeavour to keep each of our communities as updated as possible with personal communications on individual builds however we advise residents to refer to the Swish Fibre Build Updates page at: swishfibre.com/buildupdates.
 Permits issued to Utility companies in the UK are also available on the public one.network website.